Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Live media ingest happens between an [=Ingest source=], such as a [=Live encoder=] and a [=Receiving entity=].
    Examples of such a [=Receiving entity=] could be a media packager,streaming origin or a content delivery network.
    The combination of ingest sources and receiving entities
    is common in practical video streaming deployments.
-   It allows media processing functionality to be distributed between the ingest source and receiving entities.
+   In such deployments, media processing functionality is distributed between the ingest source and receiving entities.

    Nevertheless, in such deployments, interoperability between
    ingest sources and downstream processing